 The track is quite unusual, as it is one of the few British courses not to have a complete circuit.
 Instead, it has an undulating, left-handed, horseshoe-shaped course of one mile four furlongs in length.
 The mile four start is the lowest point of the course, with the Winning Post being the highest, and there is an uphill climb from two furlongs out.

 There are references to races taking place before 1713, but the first official race meeting at Brighton was held in 1783.
 The Prince of Wales (later George IV) attended the next year, liked it, and returned with his entourage of high-living, big-betting aristocratic friends.
-They raced their own horses at Brighton and this helped the racecourse and the town to thrive.
+They raced their own horses at Brighton which helped the racecourse and the town thrive.
 Legend has it that when larking around on the downs on horseback they jumped some hurdles that were used for keeping sheep in pens and thereby invented the concept of hurdle races.

 Racing has been held on virtually the same ground on Whitehawk Hill ever since.
 The current course is a mile and a half long, but it used to extend a further half mile across the golf course towards Roedean.
 In the early days, four-mile races could be run by starting at the winning post and "going the wrong way" before taking a loop at the start and coming back in the conventional direction.

 Like its geography, the fortunes of the course have gone up and down all through its history.
-When the Prince of Wales stopped coming to Brighton as much the course went into a decline.
+When the Prince of Wales stopped coming to Brighton as frequently, the course went into a decline.
 But around 1850 it entered one of its most prosperous phases, aided by the coming of the railway, which made it easier for Londoners to come racing, and new managers who restored the course’s finances built a new stand and inaugurated the Brighton Cup.
 This was to become a prestigious race graced by high calibre horses, such as winners of the Derby and the Ascot Gold Cup.

 Brighton was an established part of the racing circuit, which included "Sussex Fortnight" at the height of the summer.
 Glorious Goodwood was followed by Brighton's big meeting of the year, lasting three days in August, with more racing at Lewes to follow.